The legal documents you need for your EMI share option scheme

 This has led to employees taking statistically less leave in the companies that have the policy and has had the exact opposite effect of what was envisaged in terms of healthy work-life balance.
 By comparison, a standard limited holiday allowance sets common “acceptable behaviour” guidelines and avoids this peer rivalry and perception of being judged for taking holiday.

-If lockdown has to be prolonged or even if it is eased, but travelling still remains impossible for the next year, employees are strongly tempted not to take holiday because they have no place to go or anything to do away from home.
-For those on unlimited holiday allowance, this temptation is even stronger, because an unlimited holiday which can be taken anytime triggers a paradoxical response of putting it off knowing it will always be available to you.
+For employees fearing that the company may downsize due to adverse economic conditions, they may be tempted to not take holidays lest they make themselves appear expendable.
+For those on unlimited holiday allowance, this temptation is even stronger because an unlimited holiday which can be taken anytime triggers a paradoxical response of putting it off knowing it will always be available to you.

 The majority of companies don’t have perfectly uniform rates of operation throughout the year, but rather have busier and more relaxed periods depending on fluctuating demand from their customers or on times when the firm comes to the end of a larger project or conversely embarks on a new expansion which necessitates all hands on deck.
 In these instances, the ability to control how much holiday your employees can take is critical in ensuring the company does not have half its employees off on a holiday precisely when their contribution is needed most.